-I know that winter arrives in the Carolinas on the 21st of this month, but the really cool thing is that December is a transition month, and a lot of times, it seems like December fishes more like fall than winter for bass.
+December is a transition month.
+And a lot of times, it seems like December fishes more like fall than winter for bass.
 We really don’t get true winter patterns until January and February.

-One thing December bass fishermen need to know that it’s very, very important to pay attention to the water temperature, the water clarity and what the bait fish is doing.
+December bass fishermen need to know that it’s very, very important to pay attention to the water temperature, the water clarity and what the baitfish are doing.

 Where am I going to fish?
 I really like main creeks, deeper creeks.
 In October, in early fall, I like flatter creeks.
 I like deeper creeks in December, the ones that have a little ditch with a sharper contour.
 It is really important to look in those creeks, pay attention to the water clarity, use your electronics to get around some bait and fish.